Exclusive-Google pushes for antitrust action against Microsoft in UK cloud market

 The CMA did not immediately respond to a request for comment.

-(Reporting by Martin Coulter in London; additional reporting by Jeffrey Dastin in New York; editing by Kenneth Li and Lincoln Feast)
+(Reporting by Martin Coulter in London; additional reporting by Jeffrey Dastin in New York; editing by Kenneth Li, Lincoln Feast and Edwina Gibbs)